jundalisay/sp/content/en/research/engels/communism/part-01.md

 The proletariat, or the class of proletarians, is the working class of the 19th century.[1]

-### Have Proletarians always existed and How did they originate??
+### Have Proletarians always existed?
+How did they originate??

 No. There have always been poor and working classes.
 The working class have mostly been poor.